ISECS - International Society for Eighteenth-Century Studies

 3. ISECS ACTIVITIES

 3.1 An International Seminar for Early-Career Eighteenth-Century Scholars is organised annually, at a different national venue.
 These events, which cater for 12-15 early-career scholars (after a process of open applications), are intellectually lively and productive – and help to foster international contacts between the next generation of eighteenth-century scholars.
-Seminars currently in the pipeline are:

-The next International Congress on the Enlightenment will be held in Edinburgh (UK - Scotland) from 14-19 July 2019, on the theme of ‘Enlightenment Identities’.
-It is being organised by the British Society for Eighteenth-Century Studies (BSECS), in conjunction with the University of Edinburgh, ISECS, and the Eighteenth-Century Scottish Studies Society (ECSSS).
+The next International Congress on the Enlightenment will be held in Zaragoza (Spain) from 11-17 July 2027, on the theme of ‘The Enlightenment and Equality’.
+It is being organised by the Spanish Society for Eighteenth-Century Studies, in conjunction with the University of Zaragoza and ISECS.

 3.3 Meetings of the ISECS Executive Committee, with associated Conferences.
 The ISECS Executive Committee (details below) meets annually at a different national venue, where it organises a local Conference – open to all comers.
-Meetings in the pipeline are:

 3.5 Publications